 However, settings should not be changed during playback or record if it can be avoided, as this can cause unwanted noises.
 Also, please note that even in 'Stop' mode, several programs keep the recording and playback devices open, which means that any new settings might not be applied immediately.

 The tab About includes information about the current driver and firmware version of the Fireface.
-The USB driver shows four options there:
+The USB driver shows four options there (the Thunderbolt driver presents these on an additional Global tab):

 Lock Registry